 - green sanding sugar optional

-Repeat the process for the remaining candy.
+- Repeat the process for the remaining candy.
 If the unmolded candy becomes too dry to work with, mix in a TINY drop of water.
-This will help.

-Store in a sealed contained, separating layers of candy with waxed paper.
+- Store in a sealed contained, separating layers of candy with wax paper.